gophercoders/website/content/lessonplans/KS2/lower/variables.md

 Variables come in two parts that __cannot__ be separated.
 They are the variable declaration and the variable assignment.
 These come as a pair and are very closely related.
-Twice the teaching time may be required
+Twice the teaching time may be required for this lesson.

-A variable has to be declared before a value can be assigned to it before it can be then used.
-In Go A variable that declares a variable but does not use it is actually illegal.
+A variable has to be declared before a value can be assigned to it, and before it can be used.
+In Go, a program that declares a variable, but does not use it is actually illegal.
 Such a program will not run.
 The concepts cannot therefore be split over two lessons.